 The ACCC may decide to publish an interim or final determination that it has made in an arbitration.
 A statement of reasons for the determination may also be published.

-The TPA requires that where the ACCC proposes to publish a determination the ACCC must consult with the parties to that arbitration.
+Under the Trade Practices Act 1974, where the ACCC proposes to publish a determination, we must consult with the parties to that arbitration.
 Each party has 14 days to provide a written submission identifying any parts that should not be published along with the party’s reasons for that view.

 The legislation also provides that when making its decision to publish a determination the ACCC must consider: